Drones paralyze British airport, grounding Christmas travelers

 Even after Gatwick re-opens, the backlog and disruption are expected to last for days.

-Gatwick said that it was working with its airlines, the biggest of which also include British Airways (ICAG.L) and Norwegian (NWC.OL), on recovery plans once the runway re-opens.
+Gatwick said it was working with its airlines, the biggest of which also include British Airways (ICAG.L) and Norwegian (NWC.OL), on recovery plans once the runway re-opens.

-Safety was its “foremost priority,” it said.
+Safety was its “foremost priority”, it said.

 Gatwick, which competes with Europe’s busiest airport Heathrow, west of London, had previously said Sunday would be its busiest day of the festive period.